VyashuS/watermarkProject/README.md

 ## Features

-- Adds a transparent watermark to the bottom-right corner of an image.
+- Adds a transparent watermark and normal logo to the center of an image.
 - Uses OpenCV for image processing.
 - Easy to run and customize.